Robot assembly station, dosing stationEpson

 Controller: EPSON RC180

-IP Protection Class: IP20
+IP protection class: IP20

-Power and Signal Cables: 3m
+Power and signal cable: 3m

 Financing through our bank is also possible.